feilipu/NASCOM_BASIC_4.7/README.md

 ## RC2014 Mini, Micro, __Classic: 32kB MS Basic__

 This ROM works with the most basic default versions of the RC2014, with 32k of RAM.
-This is the ROM to choose if you want fast I/O from a standard RC2014.
+This is the ROM to choose if you want fast I/O from a standard Z80 based RC2014.

 ## RC2014 Plus: 64kB MS Basic